my1396/Econ-Study/_posts/2022-08-02-Practice-Driving-Amar.md

 -   Just when you enter under the bridge, your lane split into two lanes;

-    -   choose the <span style='color:chartreuse'>middle lane</span> to follow through; so that when you passing the Cowley (penultimate) exit, you will be taken to the left lane;
+    -   choose the <span style='color:#32CD32'>middle lane</span> to follow through; so that when you passing the Cowley (penultimate) exit, you will be taken to the left lane;

         <img src="{{ site.baseurl}}/images/image-20221220212342424.png" alt="image-20221220212342424" style="zoom:50%;" />

--   After passing the Cowley exit, check mirrors and indicate left, exit to Ring Road North on the <span style='color:chartreuse'>left lane (if going from middle lane)</span>;
+-   After passing the Cowley exit, check mirrors and indicate left, exit to Ring Road North on the <span style='color:#32CD32'>left lane (if going from middle lane)</span>;

--   Note that you are on a slip road now with a speed limit 50m/h, you have to <span style='color:chartreuse'>accelerate a lot</span>!
+-   Note that you are on a slip road now with a speed limit 50m/h, you have to <span style='color:#32CD32'>accelerate a lot</span>!
 So when you join the dual carriageway, you have built up your speed.

     -   going too slow on slip road is dangerous–when you join the dual carriageways, you are slowing down the traffic and risk tail crashing.